 The Lighthouse of Chania is the old town’s most famous landmark, cresting the wall of the Venetian harbour since the late 16th century.
 It was given a facelift in the 19th century by Egyptians who had occupied Chania in support of the Ottoman Empire.

-If you're looking for a laid-back lunch spot in the old Venetian harbour, try mod-Mediterranean restaurant Pallas, which occupies a waterfront building dating from 1830.
+If you're looking for a laid-back lunch spot try the bustling mod-Mediterranean restaurant Pallas, which occupies a waterfront building dating from 1830.
+Opt for a spot on the rooftop for a high-end shift in ambience and stunning views over the old Venetian Harbour.
 The menu is full of hearty Cretan fare with an Italian influence, adding plenty of cured meats, fresh pasta and creamy risotto into the mix.
 Chania has countless seafood restaurants, but ask a local for their favourite and there’s a good chance they’ll send you to Neoria, where you can eat overlooking the boats bobbing in the harbour.
 Everything from the crispy calamari to the grilled sea-bass is a winner, and there are plenty of choice wines to pair them with.
 Oinopoieio offers the classic taverna experience, serving no-nonsense Cretan fare and bang-for-your-buck local wines by the carafe.
 You’ll find all the classics here, including zucchini flowers, stuffed peppers, fried snails and succulent braised lamb in a red-wine reduction.
-For a taste of modern Crete, have dinner on the pared-back terrace of Salis, where head chef Afshin Molavi deconstructs traditional island cuisine.
+For a taste of modern Crete along the waterfront, have dinner on the pared-back terrace of Salis, where head chef Afshin Molavi deconstructs traditional island cuisine.
 The farm-to-table food is complemented by an award-winning wine list that runs to 900 labels.
 If in doubt, ask the excellent sommelier, who’s a veritable fount of knowledge.

 The building that plays host to Boheme has been standing since Venetian times, when it was home to a cell of monks belonging to the Monastery of Saint Francis.
 Fast forward several centuries and it’s one of the best cocktail bars in town, serving divine wines and devilishly good cocktails.
 Take your drinks out to the terrace, where you can sit beneath a tree that’s at least 400 years old.